-The Core Curriculum includes courses in communication, mathematics, natural sciences, humanities, visual and performing arts, social and behavioral sciences, and computer science.
+The Core Curriculum includes courses in communication, mathematics, life & physical sciences, language, philosophy & culture, creative arts, social and behavioral sciences, and a core component option area.
 All students are required to complete the Core Curriculum before receiving an A.A. or A.S. degree.